-Once the scanner finishes with the batch of checks in its hopper, you can add more and scan again.
+After the scanner finishes with the batch of checks in its hopper, you can add more and scan again.
 When you're done scanning, press the close button.
-The main page will show the list of batches and the scanned items.
+The main page (pictured below) will show the list of batches and the scanned items.
 From here, you can add and delete batches, view or delete individual transactions, or start scanning additional items.

 When viewing transaction details, you can see the scanned date and time, the transaction date and time (determined by the batch date), and additional details of the transaction.
+You can also adjust the amount of the check and its disbursement for accounts.